linuxboot/heads-wiki/Installing-and-Configuring/OS/index.md

 * the TPM is a generally soldered to the motherboard but the USB Security dongle is easily removable
 * since it is removable and may be used elsewhere, an eavesdropper sniffing the USB Security dongle's User PIN may gain access or be one step closer to accessing all systems protected by that hardware.
 A TPM is embedded in a system so a compromise is limited to that system

-When using heads for a disk unlock key in the TPM, the Disk Unlock Key passphrase is valid until core components of OS are updated.
+When using Heads for a disk unlock key in the TPM, the Disk Unlock Key passphrase is valid until core components of OS are updated.
 This will force Heads to prompt the user to set a new boot default which gives the user the option of changing the Disk Unlock Key passphrase each time she signs files in /boot.

 single vs multiboot
 ----

-You may install any number of distros and use them with heads.
-Currently, heads will only boot from the 'default boot' setting.
-To change to a different distro change the default boot in the heads menu.
+You may install any number of distros and use them with Heads.
+Currently, Heads will only boot from the 'default boot' setting.
+To change to a different distro change the default boot in the Heads menu.

 hypervisor
 ----

-You may opt for installation of a heads compatible distro such as PureOS, Debian, Fedora, et. al.  and use a hypervisor such as xen.
+You may opt for installation of a Heads compatible distro such as PureOS, Debian, Fedora, et. al.  and use a hypervisor such as xen.
 The Qubes distribution focuses on using the xen hypervisor at the lowest level to maximize compartmentalization.